 Laura McGill runs engineering for Raytheon's missile-making business

 Growing up in Seattle, Laura McGill spent breezy afternoons at airfields and airshows, fueling a passion for aeronautics.
 Later, that enthusiasm matured into a professional focus on aeronautical engineering that, along with her innate curiosity, commitment to education and knack for leadership, led to her current role as vice president of engineering for Raytheon Missile Systems.

 The U.S. call for greater affordability in defense products has led to shifts in the competitive environment.
-And there’s another shift coming; a subtle, yet profound generational transition.
-In the next four years, McGill’s engineering workforce will cross the point where millennials will significantly outnumber baby boomers.
+And there’s another shift underway; a subtle, yet profound generational transition.
+McGill’s engineering workforce is crossing the point where millennials outnumber baby boomers.

 The challenge of leading a multi-generational workforce, according to McGill, is to “best apply the knowledge and expertise of each generation to create the most effective organization I can, while supporting each employee to develop to their potential.”

 Even without the need to manage all that change, McGill’s job is formidable.

 “We work on some of the world’s toughest engineering challenges,” she said.
 “My focus is on balance.
 I need to balance day-to-day execution and performance on complex missile programs with our investments in technology and career development.”